Showing posts with label Bronski Beat. Show all posts

 7_Songs: Jimmy Somerville

 In 1984 the documentary Framed Youth: The Revenge of the Teenage Perverts was awarded with the Grierson Award for Best Documentary.
-The aim of this documentary was to raise awareness about homosexuality to wider audience.
-Jimmy Somerville was part of this project and his very emotional performance of "Screaming" in the documentary sure helped Somerville in further propelling his career in music.
-Richard Coles with whom he would form The Communards in the second half of the 80's was also part of this project and at this time, Jimmy already knew and used to hang out with Steve Bronski and Larry Steinbachek which will eventually turn into a Bronski Beat formation.
-A base and frame for Somerville's music career in the 80's was set.
+The aim of this documentary was to raise awareness about homosexuality to a wider audience.
+Jimmy Somerville was part of this project, and his very emotional performance of "Screaming" in the documentary sure helped Somerville in further propelling his career in music.
+Richard Coles with whom he would form The Communards in the second half of the 80s was also part of this project and at this time, Jimmy already knew and used to hang out with Steve Bronski and Larry Steinbachek which will eventually turn into a Bronski Beat formation.
+A base and frame for Somerville's music career in the 80s was set.

 His body of work, counting in his international success with both Bronski Beat and the Communards, makes 9 studio albums and almost 30 singles.
 This includes some of the most selling singles of 1984, "Small Town Boy" and "Don't Leave Me This Way" from 1986.

-On top of this, Jimmy Somerville remains as one of the early advocates for LGBT rights and freedoms of the 80's who proved that pop music is more than just for commercial selling and that it can be used as a vehicle to revolutionize certain ideas.
+On top of this, Jimmy Somerville remains as one of the early advocates for LGBT rights and freedoms of the 80s who proved that pop music is more than just for commercial selling and that it can be used as a vehicle to revolutionize certain ideas.

 Small Town Boy (Bronski Beat)

-"Smalltown Boy" is Bronski Beat's signature song which gained huge success all over the world in 1984.
-Different than the usual trend with pop songs, this one had a profound meaning that meant an empowerment of gay liberation driven on the wings of seminal synth-pop instrumentation.
+"Smalltown Boy" is Bronski Beat's signature song, which gained huge success all over the world in 1984.
+Different from the usual trend with pop songs, this one had a profound meaning that meant an empowerment of gay liberation driven on the wings of seminal synth-pop instrumentation.
 In fact, the synth riff became a classic and has ever since the original release been borrowed and remixed in each decade, most notably by Groove Armada "History" in 2010 and Brandon Flowers "I Can Change" in 2015.

 Why (Bronski Beat)

 "Why" was released as the second single and even though it could not follow the steps of its predecessor, it still managed to enter the charts in most of the countries in the world.
-Yet again, a song was dealing with anti gay sentiment feed even more by the growing anti AIDS hysteria and stigmatization.
-The music video was sort of a multi stage drama in a supermarket and portrays heroism against sentence and sin.
-Musically on the opposite, "Why" was even more energetic and among the dance floor killers in clubs across Europe.
+Yet again, a song was dealing with anti-gay sentiment, feed even more by the growing anti AIDS hysteria and stigmatization.
+The music video was sort of a multi-stage drama in a supermarket and portrays heroism against sentence and sin.
+Musically, on the opposite, "Why" was even more energetic and among the dance floor killers in clubs across Europe.

 Ain't Necessarily So (Bronski Beat)

 With the third single "Ain't Necessarily So", Bronski Beat took a different turn by covering a song that was originally written for George Gershwin's opera in 1935.
 Since its original release, the song has received many different treatments, mostly jazz or rock, but Bronski Beat’s was the first band to deliver a pop interpretation.
-The cover sleeve art was a parody of The Wizard Of Oz with Dorothy having the head of the devil.
+The cover sleeve art was a parody of The Wizard of Oz with Dorothy having the head of the devil.

 Don't Leave Me This Way (The Communards)